NicusorN5/Fast-XNB-Builder/README.md

 # Fast XNB Builder
  A X to XNB converter made for Monogame!

-	Fast XNB Builder is a quick tool to convert .X files to .XNB (format used by Monogame).
+	Fast XNB Builder is a quick tool to convert files to .XNB (format used by Monogame).
 	Command line arguments are:
 	/ui - shows an interface to select the folder containing the .X and it's textures.
 	/? - shows help